-1. Remove the 2 screws holding the light unit assembly.
+1 Remove the 2 screws holding the light unit assembly.

 - 1 Holding screw - 2.
 Disconnect the lead wires, and remove the light unit assembly. - 3.
-Turn the bulb holder counterclockwise and remove the defective bulb
+Turn the bulb holder counterclockwise and remove the defective bulb.

-1 Bulb holder
+Bulb holder

-Keep flammable products or your hands away from the bulb while it is on, it will be hot.
+Keep flammable products and your hands away from the bulb while it is on, as it is hot.
 Do not touch the bulb until it cools down.